JeffersonLab/gluex_demon/make_new_module/README.md

 # Examples to adapt

 * new_module.py is a template module which should be copied, renamed and customized.
+For inspiration, see the completed modules in [the scan directory](https://github.com/JeffersonLab/gluex_demon/tree/main/scan).
 * test_new_module.py is the script to run to test the new module, after changing 3 lines (it contains instructions).

 # How it works